curl/everything-curl/building-deps.md

 ## TLS libraries

-There are many different TLS libraries to choose from, so they're covered in a [separate section](building-tls.md).
+There are many different TLS libraries to choose from, so they are covered in a [separate section](building-tls.md).